Blessing of Moses

+Verse 33:2 is often referred to as "one of the most difficult cruces in the Bible."

 Biblical narrative

 Moses begins with praise of YHWH, who had revealed himself to his beloved nation, and then passes on to the blessing of the different tribes.
 He mentions first the tribes of the south, beginning with Reuben and Judah, and then those of the north, Dan, Naphtali, and Asher.
-In regard to Reuben there is only a prayer: "Let Reuben live, and not die; and let not his men be few" (verse 6).
-Simeon seems to be omitted, but this is explained by Joshua 19:1: "Their [the children of Simeon] inheritance was within the inheritance of the children of Judah."
+Regarding the tribe of Reuben, there is only a prayer: "May Reuben live and not die, / Though few be his numbers." (verse 6).
+The tribe of Simeon seems to be omitted, but this is explained by Joshua 19:1: "The portion of the tribe of the Simeonites, by their clans, lay inside the portion of the Judahites."
 For Judah, Moses prays that the Lord may hear his voice, and aid him against his enemies (verse 7).

-Next comes a lengthy laudation of Levi.
-After a reference to himself with the words "Who said unto his father and to his mother, I have not seen him " (cf. Exodus 32:26–30), Moses declares that this tribe shall be the teachers of the Law and the priestly representatives of Israel before Yhwh.
-Benjamin is next blessed as the beloved of Yhwh, "whom the Lord shall cover ... all the day long " (verse 12).
-By far the greatest attention is given to the tribe of Joseph; its land shall be enriched with all blessings, and it shall enjoy "the precious things of heaven" as well as the good-will of him that dwelleth "in the bush"; its blessing concludes with a comparison of its strength to the strength of the ox and of the horns of the "re'em" (verses 18–17, Hebrew; cf. Joshua, xviii.).
-The Mount of Tabor and the sandy shore and seacoast figure forth the happiness of the tribes of Issachar and Zebulun (verses 18–19).
-Gad is as strong as a lion; he selected the land which was to be the last home of the legislator of Israel (verses 20–21; cf. Numbers xxxii.).
+Next comes a lengthy laudation of the tribe of Levi.
+After a reference to himself with the words "Who said of his father and mother, / 'I consider them not.'", cf. Exodus 32:26–30, Moses declares that this tribe shall be the teachers of the Law and the priestly representatives of Israel before YHWH.
+The tribe of Benjamin is next blessed as the beloved of YHWH, "He rests securely beside [God], / Who protects him always, / As he rests between God’s shoulders." (verse 12).

+By far the greatest attention is given to the tribe of Joseph:

+Mount Tabor and the sandy shore and seacoast figure forth the happiness of the tribes of Issachar and Zebulun (verses 18–19).
+Gad is as strong as a lion; he selected the land which was to be the last home of the legislator of Israel (verses 20–21; cf. Numbers 32).

 Moses then mentions the northern and the last three tribes of Israel.
-Dan is the lion which leaps from Bashan (verse 22; see Judges 18:1–3, 27, 29; Josh.
-19:47–48).
-Naphtali, whose possessions are to the west and the south, is filled with the blessing of the Lord (comp.
-Josh.
-19:32–39).
-Last of all comes Asher, who will "dip his foot in oil" and " whose shoes are of iron and brass " (verses 24–25).
-Here the prophet returns to the opening words of the blessing, praising Yhwh and proclaiming the glory and honor of Israel.
+Dan is the lion which leaps from Bashan (verse 22; see Judges 18:1–3, 27, 29; Joshua 19:47–48).
+Naphtali, whose possessions are to the west and the south, is filled with the blessing of YHWH (comp.
+Joshua 19:32–39).
+Last of all comes Asher: "May he be the favorite of his brothers, / May he dip his foot in oil. / May your doorbolts be iron and copper, / And your security last all your days." (verses 24–25).

+Finally is the Jeshurun, protected by the chariot-riding YHWH.
+Here the prophet returns to the opening words of the blessing, praising YHWH and proclaiming the glory and honor of Israel.